scuzzydude/asimov/asimov.md

 That's why.

-When a billionaire Yankee fan is lamenting his bad fortune, he should just call the Astros ticket office and use some of his property-wealth to bribe somebody and get those names.
+When a billionaire Yankee fan is lamenting his bad fortune, all he has to do is call the Astros ticket office and use some of his property-wealth to bribe somebody and get those names.
 Should be easy, since we're all *cheaters* down here in Houston.

 ## Dodgers